Naturalclar/tech-talk/README.md

-This is a Japanese translation of a [blog post](https://overreacted.io/how-does-react-tell-a-class-from-a-function/) by [Dan Abramov](https://mobile.twitter.com/dan_abramov)
+# tech-talk

+Slides used for tech seminar

-Presentation made with [mdx-deck]
+Slides made with [mdx-deck]